frank-dspeed/frank-dspeed/README.md

 - History of Hardware vol. 1
 - History of the Internet and its Communitys and Services
 - History of Security vol. 1
-- ECMAScript/Javascript the good and the bad parts a catch up on Javascript the good and the bad parts with my own opinions and updates.
+- History of ECMAScript/Javascript Runtimes and Engines including the good and the bad parts a catch up on Javascript the good and the bad parts with my own opinions and updates as also large additions about the current state of runtimes and engine implementations.
 - Create Web Driven Applications and WebPlatforms.
 A Compendium with generic knowleg about the current state of WebPlatforms.
 - The future of the Linux Kernel without Rust. but With ECMAScript.
 - Modular Task Component based Application Design in a zero trust world or How to build a Cloud Service Provider or any Cloud Product.